You’ve probably come to this blog with the next big mobile game in your head.

 Supported Platforms: iOS, Android, BlackBerry, Windows, Mac, Linux, PlayStation, Nintendo, and more

-Language/s used: C#, C++, or GDScript (Godot’s own scripting language)
+Programming Language/s used: C#, C++, or GDScript (Godot’s own scripting language)

-This game development tool is a feature-packed, multi-platform open-source game engine with a visual editor, an amazing scene system, and a friendly content creation interface.
+This mobile game development tool is a feature-packed, multi-platform open-source game engine with a visual editor, an amazing scene system, and a friendly content creation interface.

-Godot is also among the best free game engines of 2018 game developers can use—there are no strings attached and no royalties when you use Godot, so you own your game down to the last line of code.
+Godot is also among the best free game engines of 2018 developers can use—there are no strings attached and no royalties when you use Godot, so you own your game down to the last line of code.

 Lastly, Godot has a remarkably active community that’s constantly fixing bugs and developing features, which is a good indicator that you can always find someone in the community to help you with your project-specific questions.